-Step 1 - Surface Cuts and Scratches
+Surface Cuts and Scratches

 Use a putty knife to fill cuts with laminate paper paste, pressing small amounts into cuts and spreading it over scratched areas.
 Smooth the countertop with the putty knife until the laminate paper paste is level with the countertop.
-Allow paste to dry for 24 hours.
+Allow the paste to dry for 24 hours.
 It will harden as it dries.

-When the paste is completely dry, use a lint-free cloth and a small amount of lemon oil to polish the countertop and restore the shine.
+When the paste is dry, use a lint-free cloth and a small amount of lemon oil to polish the countertop and restore the shine.
 Repeat a couple of times a month to keep your laminate countertop looking beautiful.

-Step 2 - Deep Cuts and Scratches
+Deep Cuts and Scratches

 Purchase a porcelain repair kit from your local home supply store.
 They come in various colors to match your countertop.
 Clean the countertop with rubbing alcohol, dry it with a lint-free cloth and allow it to air dry thoroughly.

 Mix the porcelain epoxy according to package directions.
 Apply it to the deep cuts and scratches using a toothpick to press it into each area.
-Smooth each surface with a wooden popsicle stick, making sure the porcelain epoxy is smooth and level with the surface.
+Smooth each surface with a wooden popsicle stick, ensuring the porcelain epoxy is smooth and level with the surface.
 Allow it to dry according to package directions.
 Your plastic laminate countertop will look almost as good as new.

 You can repair rather than replace your laminate countertop and save a lot of money.